Joe Biden on racism: Whites 'can never fully understand'

 Author Anand Giridharadas called Biden's answer "appalling — and disqualifying" for "implying that black parents don't know how to raise their own children."

-Biden gave only slightest of nods to some of those critiques Sunday.

-Biden's audience seemed to reflect his relative popularity with black voters more than the fierceness of his critics.
+Biden's audience Sunday seemed more to reflect his relative popularity with black voters.

-Parishioners wielded their cellphones when he arrived with Alabama Sen. Doug Jones, a white politician beloved in the church for his role as the lead prosecutor who secured convictions in the bombing case decades after it occurred.
-The congregation gave Biden a standing ovation as he concluded his 20-minute remarks.
+Parishioners wielded their cellphones when he arrived with Alabama Sen. Doug Jones, a white politician beloved in the church for his role as the lead prosecutor who secured convictions decades after the bombing occurred.
+The congregation gave Biden a standing ovation when he completed his remarks.

 Alvin Lewis, a 67-year-old usher at 16th Street Baptist, said the welcome doesn't necessarily translate to votes.
 But as Lewis and other congregants offered their assessment of race relations in the United States under Trump, they tracked almost flawlessly the arguments Biden has used to anchor his campaign.